git-kavi/simple-demo/README.md

 # simple-demo
-his is my learning project
+This is my learning project